-Exercise 1: Try making a collage by starting with a background and pasting two or more fragments over it.
+Exercise 1: Make a collage by starting with a background and pasting two or more fragments over it.

 Exercise 2: try to create a collage where even the background consists of merged fragments.
 Try out combinations before sticking the fragments.
 Sometimes you get the most beautiful and surprising combinations by chance.
 The nice thing is that a collage usually looks very realistic.
 Use sturdy paper or even cardboard.